 Frogman Project’s Tactical Fitness League is your ongoing weekly training program.
-Custom built for you using decades of operational and physical performance experience.
-Making tactical athletes is what we do best!
+Using decades of operational and physical performance experience, we use intelligent program design and periodization to turn you into Tactical Operators!

 What is a Tactical Athlete?